 Wooden memorials in Koyasan

-To be honest, there isn’t much I can actually say about Koya-san since I just followed along and I’m not exactly a Buddhist.
+Wooden memorial pieces To be honest, there isn’t much I can actually say about Koya-san since I just followed along and I’m not exactly a Buddhist.
 But I did enjoy this little trip to Koya-san.
 It was snowing when we arrived near Koya town, which made the whole experience just more magical than it is.
 The path towards the monastary ran through the buddhist cementary.
 This little hike itself was actually the best part to me, the silence and tranquility was just so calming and soothing.
+Great detail on some of the statues and gravestones

 People keeping the statues warm during winter time.